 F. Council on Aging

 Presentations from the nonprofit agencies allow the Board of County Commissioners the opportunity to present questions to each agency during the budget preparation process.

-No (Yes\No\N/A):
+Is Funding Required (Yes/No): If Yes, Was the item budgeted (Yes/No\N/A):